I want to have a piece of art restored/repaired. Can you recommend someone?

 How may I donate art to the Museum?

-Potential donors should contact Lunder Curator of American Art Beth Finch.
+Potential donors should contact Lunder Chief Curator Beth Finch.
 We ask that you provide complete information for the work(s) being offered as well as digital images.
 Members of the Museum’s staff and Collections Committee will then review the proposed gift(s) following the Museum’s collecting priorities and criteria.
 All proposed gifts to the Museum’s collection must go through this process of review and approval; the Museum does not accept unsolicited donations of artworks.

 Is sketching allowed in the galleries?